verhey/cat-pics/readme.md

 ## Synopsis

 A site that serves a random picture of my cat.
+That's about it.

-Built using Netlify Functions to pick and serve a random picture
+Built using NodeJS, Netlify Functions, and years of curated cat pictures.

 See it live at [TODO ADD LINK](google.com)